Exile

 The Krale will fly below me in a few seconds.

-I grip the armband tightly and open my eyes.
+Then I open my eyes.

-But then, the light is too much for them and they explode into a thousand splinters of black rock.
+Then they explode into a thousand splinters of black rock.

 The light vaporizes most of the fragments flying toward me, but a few reach me.